Student Accommodation in Bristol

 University of Bristol Student Accommodation

-Located close to the City Centre, accommodation for the University of Bristol is always in close proximity to useful amenities, with plenty of pubs and bars are only a short walk away.
+Located close to the city centre, accommodation for the University of Bristol students is always in close proximity to useful amenities, with plenty of pubs and bars are only a short walk away.

 University of the West of England Accommodation

-Helping add to the incredible student reputation, is the University of the West of England.
-Rated in the top 30 UK universities, UWE attracts 28,000 students every year.
+is rated in the top 30 UK universities, and attracts 28,000 students every year.
 With so many international students coming to Bristol, it helps to instil a fantastic community amongst students from both universities.

 With the student's union being based on campus, you'll never be far from the action.
-The University is a bit further out from the city centre, but is still only a 25-minute bus ride away if you’d rather live closer to the action.
+The university is a bit further out from the city centre, but it's only a 25-minute bus ride away.

 UniHomes have got you sorted when it comes to searching for student accommodation in Bristol.
-Students have a number of property perks to chose from, such as beautiful terraced houses, newly fitted kitchens, and some even boasting open plan kitchen living.
-Double bedrooms are the most common option in student properties, with is a great bonus if you chose to live in Bristol.
+You'll have a number of property perks to chose from, such as beautiful terraced houses, newly fitted kitchens, and sometimes even open plan kitchen living.
+Double bedrooms are the most common option in student properties, which is a great bonus if you chose to live in Bristol.